Double-barreled cannon: Other multi-barreled cannons

 While the cannon preserved at Athens is the most famous double-barreled cannon, it is not the only one.
 Another notable example was called Elizabeth-Henry, named after Charles I's youngest children.
 It was used by the Cavaliers during the English Civil War, and fired 2-ounce charges.
 It could also fire grapeshot.
 The barrels were wrapped in leather to prevent rusting.

 Multi-barreled cannons have also been built in India, and an example with six barrels, similar to the ribauldequins of the Middle Ages, has been preserved in the Nehru Scientific Center.

+The French army fielded a three barrelled canon during the War of the Spanish Succession.

 In Poland, cannons with as many as seven barrels were in use in the 16th century.
 These were similar to the volley guns and organ battery of the 19th century, but in a larger caliber.

 However, these other cannons did not attempt the Athens gun's idea of firing a connected round simultaneously from multiple barrels.

 In 2012 a slightly modernized version was built, at customer request, by the Gunsmoke gun shop on the reality television series American Guns (Season 2, Ep 8).
 By using a more modern ignition system than Civil War-era the Gunsmoke crew were able to achieve some success in firing the barrels properly.
 The gun used in the episode was actually built by Sprik's Cannon Works and sold to Gunsmoke for their TV show.
 The barrel was to be welded together by Sprik's Cannon Works, who also did the ignition system for a more accurate discharge of both barrels at the same time.